hse-project/rfcs/README.md

 RFC has been proposed before and been previously rejected.
 It is also important to solicit maintainer feedback early on in your ideation process.
-Open a [discussion](https://github.com/hse-project/hse/discussions) on the main [HSE repository](https://github.com/hse-project/hse) about your idea, and maintainers can give their opinion on whether or not your RFC is aligned to the goals of the project and likely to be accepted.
+Open a [discussion](https://github.com/hse-project/hse/discussions) on the main [HSE repository](https://github.com/hse-project/hse) about your idea with the "ideas" tag set, and maintainers can give their opinion on whether or not your RFC is aligned to the goals of the project and likely to be accepted.

 ## RFC Process